Pasiphila muscosata: Description

 Hudson described the larva of this species as follows:

-about 3/8 inch in length, considerably attenuated towards the head, with the segments strongly indented and the surface much wrinkled; its general colour is brown, or purplish-brown, with rich dark brown markings; there are humps on segments 6, 7, 8, 9 and 10, the largest on segment 8, each being much accentuated by a dark brown border; both extremities of the larva are clouded with dark brown, and there is a series of dark brown, or dark greenish-brown diagonal stripes.
+about 3/8 inch in length, considerably attenuated towards the head, with the segments strongly indented and the surface much wrinkled; its general colour is brown, or purplish-brown, with rich dark brown markings; there are humps on segments 6, 7, 8, 9 and 10, the largest on segment 8, each being much accentuated by a dark brown border; both extremities of the larvae are clouded with dark brown, and there is a series of dark brown, or dark greenish-brown diagonal stripes.

 The larvae of this species, similar to the adults, is also variable in colour and markings.
 Hudson hypothesised that the appearance of the larvae imitates the dried flowers of its host plants.

 Distribution

 This species is endemic to New Zealand and can be found in the North, South and Stewart Islands.